Manuel Aeschlimann

 He began his political career at the early age of 25, as a city councillor in Asnières-sur-Seine.
 He was appointed first deputy major and went on to be elected mayor of Asnières in 1999.
 He was defeated when he sought re-election in 2008.

 He was elected deputy to the French National Assembly in June 2002 as a member of the ruling right-wing party UMP.
-On 17 June 2007, he was re-elected deputy with 56.2% of the vote.
+In the 2007 election, he was re-elected with 56.2% of the vote.

-He is a close friend of the French President Nicolas Sarkozy, of whom he was the political adviser in his successful race for president.
-Mr. Sarkozy is also the godfather of his first son.
+He is a close friend of French president Nicolas Sarkozy, of whom he was the political adviser in his successful race for president.
+Sarkozy is also the godfather of his first son.

 Biography

 Education

 A student of Notre Dame de Sainte-Croix de Neuilly, he graduated from law at Panthéon-Assas University, and obtained a Master of Law and a diplôme d'études approfondies (DEA) of political science and public sector law.

 Lecturer at Assas, he then became a lecturer at the Institut d'Etudes Politiques (IEP or Sciences Po) for several years, specialising in electoral strategy.
 His contract with IEP was terminated in 2007.